Crinmatic/mlops-test/README.rst

-Introduction to MLflow for MLOps Part 3: Database Tracking, Minio Artifact Storage, and Registry
+Introduction to MLflow for MLOps Part 3: Database Tracking, Google Cloud Storage, and Registry
 ================================================================================================

 After following along with the demos in this three-part repository you will be able to: